erizov/Professor/semester_7/lecture_40_llm_fundamentals/tokenization/README.md

 ## Introduction

-Tokenization is a fundamental concept in large language models fundamentals.
+Tokenization addresses concept in large language models fundamentals.

 This algorithm/pattern is widely used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: The process of breaking text into smaller units (tokens) that can be processed by language models.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below